 "A merely good piece of description can be transformed into a memorable one by cutting away what disguises it."But the later sections, "Rearrange" and "Reword", are terrific as well, with plenty of concrete suggestions to make your writing shine.
 While some authors make recommendations that seem too vague to follow, Cheney doesn't just tell writers to, for example, revise their word order.
 He tells how to do that, giving several examples of poor word order, and making clear just how and why he would revise them.

 The time required will depend on my current workload, and on your needs.
-For my sanity and to stay fresh, I normally schedule about 10,000 words per week for any one book.
-If your needs don't fit that schedule, send me an email.
+For business writing and editing, turn-around for one or two articles is usually a week, although that is negotiable.
+For novel-length edits, I normally schedule about 10,000 words per week for any one project.
+This helps me keep my sanity.
+If your needs don’t fit that schedule, send me an email.
 I can usually make other arrangements.

-Here are some sample rates for editing manuscripts.
-When you request your sample edit, or send me details of your project, I'll give you a custom quote.
+Here are some sample rates.
+When you request your sample edit, or send me details of your project, I’ll give you a custom quote.

 Editing is expensive because it's time-consuming, skilled work.
 I have seen a few less expensive editors (generally big companies that send the work out) and many who charge more.
 I set my prices at a level that I believe is fair and affordable.
 I would encourage you to learn about less expensive and more expensive editors, and decide what you think.

-I accept payments through PayPal, which allows you to pay with a major credit card, without being a member of the PayPal service.
+I accept payments through PayPal, which allows you to pay with a major credit card, without requiring you to be a member of the PayPal service.
 You can also pay directly from your PayPal account, or send a check by mail.
 For large projects, I can accept weekly payments in advance, based on the editing schedule we work out.

 Please feel free to send me your questions.
 I'll reply, and possibly use your question here or in an article. editor@angelaharms.com